grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -querier.id
 [id: <string> | default = ""]

-# The grpc_client block configures the gRPC client used to communicate between
+# Configures the gRPC client used to communicate between the queriers and the
-# two Mimir components.
+# query-frontends / query-schedulers.
 # The CLI flags prefix for this block configuration is: querier.frontend-client
 [grpc_client_config: <grpc_client>]
 ```